 Far gone are the day when salespeople were the trustworthy gatekeepers of information about a product or service.
 Brand claims or company advertisements are also of little value to them.
 If you keep relying on sales representatives or one-sided boasting ads, you are going to do nothing but put your business in a tough spot.
 With that in mind, let’s keep your strategy pliable, and you’ll always be ready to respond to market trends.

 Remember that all consumers are not your best consumers, and all of customer acquisition efforts can end up a crazy waste of resources if not pinpointed toward the right people.
 It’s a “must” that you clearly define your targeted customers before jumping into mapping out the detailed marketing plan.

 A smart process of creating your target buyer persona can help you to weed out any unnecessary acquisition efforts as well as orient your business to specific needs or desires that some channels may meet.
-For instance, businesses targeting millennials might consider creating videos as part of a content marketing strategy, given that staggeringly 91% of adults ages 18-29 use YouTube.
+For instance, businesses targeting millennials might consider creating videos as part of a content marketing strategy, given that a staggering 91% of adults ages 18-29 use YouTube.

 A targeted customer acquisition strategy requires taking a step back and figuring out what’s best for your business goals, resources, and audience.
 Invest your effort into it and you will see the real desired responses to your customer acquisition efforts.

 It’s when bees spread pollen among a variety of plants, bringing about variations of species that better withstand the changing time and nature.
 In this case, marketers can be compared to these well-traveled bees.
 Once you diversify your acquisition marketing strategy and use numerous acquisition methods (of course, within your allowed budget), there is a better likelihood that your business reaches out new audiences, then generating new leads.